What COVID-19 safety precautions do you take?

-Why such a strict cancellation policy?
+Why do you have such a strict cancellation policy?
 There are many activities and events in the area.
 Once you have a confirmed reservation, the room(s) are shown as not available on our calendar, and we stop getting inquiries for those days.
 Also, we arrange our personal and work schedules around the B&B calendar, and pass up social and work opportunities that arise on days that guests have made reservations.

 Where should I park?
 Parking is on the street in front of the house.
 You're welcome to park under the spruce trees, but be warned that the trees produce sap, and are home to many birds!